Victory Stadium: Early history (1942–71)

+High school football

+The first football game at the stadium, on Saturday, September 12, 1942, featured Roanoke's William Fleming High School and Jefferson High School.
+Jefferson won the game in a rout, 33–0, before a crowd estimated at 5,000–6,000 fans.

+Throughout its existence, Victory Stadium functioned as a shared public school stadium for the high schools in Roanoke's city school system.
+In addition to Jefferson and William Fleming, these included Lucy Addison High School, built for the city's African American minority, and Patrick Henry High School, opened in 1961.
+William Fleming and Patrick Henry were the stadium's only regular tenants from the early 1970s onward, after Jefferson closed and Lucy Addison became a middle school.

-College Football
+College football

-During the stadium's first quarter-century, Virginia Tech typically played two or three home games per year in Roanoke, where it could draw bigger crowds than on its campus in Blacksburg.
-The replacement of Tech's 17,000-seat Miles Stadium with much-larger Lane Stadium, opened in 1965 with an initial capacity of 35,000, brought the demise of college football at Victory Stadium.
+The first college football game at the stadium, on Saturday, September 19, 1942, matched Virginia Tech (then branded as VPI, after its official name, Virginia Polytechnic Institute) against Catawba College of North Carolina.
+Tech won 28–14, before just 3,000 fans.
+Despite the small opening-day crowd, over the next quarter-century Virginia Tech typically played two or three home games per year in Roanoke, motivated by the prospect of drawing larger crowds there than on its campus in Blacksburg.
+The replacement of Tech's 17,000-seat Miles Stadium with much-larger Lane Stadium, which opened in 1965 with an initial capacity of 35,000, brought the demise of college football at Victory Stadium.

 The Military Classic of the South

-Victory Stadium hosted the rivalry game between the Virginia Military Institute, or VMI, and Virginia Tech, then known as VPI, from its opening in 1942 until 1971.
-The game was held on Thanksgiving Day through 1969, then on the last Saturday of the football season in 1970 and 1971.
+From its opening season in 1942 through 1971, Victory Stadium hosted the rivalry game between Virginia Military Institute (VMI) and Virginia Tech.
+The game was held on Thanksgiving Day from 1942 through 1969, then on the last Saturday of the football season in 1970 and 1971.

-The game was called "The Military Classic of the South" because, at the time, Virginia Tech was an all-male institution with mandatory ROTC for the student body (similar to the model that survived much longer at Texas A&M).
+The game was called "The Military Classic of the South" because Virginia Tech had mandatory ROTC for its male student body until 1964.
+(Today, Virginia Tech and Texas A&M are the only major public universities still designated as senior military colleges, because of their corps of cadets and large ROTC programs).
 Virginia Tech introduced its famous game cannon, Skipper, at the stadium in 1963.